yxie20/yxie20.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 I am a final-year undergraduate student at [Brown University](https://www.brown.edu/), and an incoming PhD candidate in Fall 2023.
-My research interests lie the control, modeling, and optimization of sustianable energy systems.
+I am interested in the control, modeling, and optimization of energy systems.

-I am a part-time cloud developer at [AWS Ethos Hub](https://www.ethoshub.org/), a not-for-profit organization, developing data-driven solutions to accelerate Rhode Island's sustainable energy transition.
+I am currently a cloud developer at [AWS Ethos Hub](https://www.ethoshub.org/), a not-for-profit organization, developing data-driven solutions to accelerate Rhode Island's sustainable energy transition.
 Previously, I worked with Professor [Michael Littman](https://www.littmania.com/) for three years at [Human-Centered Robotics Initiative](https://hcri.brown.edu/) focusing on sample-efficient reinforcement learning.